 NBA Rookie of the Year odds

-Here are NBA Rookie of the Year odds for the 2021-22 pro basketball season.
+Here are NBA Rookie of the Year odds from top US sportsbooks.
+Click on the price(s) you like to bet now.

 What happened in past years?